 From pre-sales engineering to service delivery and support, the Channel Management team goes into the field to interact directly with our partners.
 They’ll answer any and all of their questions and remain on-site to address any partner needs as they ramp up their cloud practice.
 We help identify where a Green Cloud solution-set fits into the partner’s core competencies.
 From there, we assist them in driving more value for their customers by combining their solutions with Green Cloud’s hosted products.
 The resulting product is often a totally unique, multi-vendor hybrid.

 Early on, we recognized that face-to-face interaction with our partners is critically important to their success in the cloud.
 We’ve therefore made it a strategic goal to create and place Channel Management teams in the field where they can do some real good in helping our partners.
-The Channel Manager at the heart of each team is centrally located to serve an entire region of the country, while the Account Managers are placed in specific areas where we have clusters of partner business.
-The Account Manager then supports the Channel Manager with more targeted assistance to handle simple partner issues, while the Channel Manager travels to wherever they are needed most, typically handling large-scale matters like business consultations and cloud adoption procedures.
+The Channel Manager at the heart of each team is centrally located to serve an entire region of the country.
+Our Partner Success team then supports the Channel Manager with more targeted assistance to handle simple partner issues, while the Channel Manager travels to wherever they are needed most, typically handling large-scale matters like quarterly business review and cloud adoption procedures.

 Channel Manager Mac McClenathan is based in Nashville but travels several days during the week to visit partners.
 There, he discusses the realities of their business: what’s working and what’s not, and where Green Cloud can help resolve any issues or obstacles they face.